We all use language every day, but how many of us stop to think about it?

 You will also have the chance to use new resources such as computer-held databases of linguistic data and you will be encouraged to embrace theoretical and technological advances in the study of language.

-- Excellent reputation - English Language has been ranked one of the top departments in the country in the Research Excellence Framework 2014, with over 85% of our academic research judged to be ‘world-leading’ or ‘internationally excellent’.
+- Excellent reputation - English Language has been ranked one of the top departments in the country in the most recent Research Excellence Framework, with over 85% of our academic research judged to be ‘world-leading’ or ‘internationally excellent’.
+Furthermore, English Language at Birmingham received an overall satisfaction rating of 94% in the National Student Survey 2018.

-- Broad range of specialisms to explore - Birmingham is internationally famous for its work in corpus linguistics, stylistics, the language of social media, figurative language, and language learning and teaching.
-You can focus on traditional aspects of the subject, such as grammar, pragmatics, or historical linguistics, but you can also explore newer areas such as Englishes used worldwide, or English used in internet communication.
+- Broad range of specialisms to explore - Birmingham is internationally famous for its work in corpus linguistics, stylistics, the language of social media, figurative language and language learning and teaching.
+You can focus on traditional aspects of the subject such as grammar, pragmatics or historical linguistics, but you can also explore newer areas such as Englishes used worldwide or English used in internet communication.
+Students joining us from 2017 onwards will have the option to choose modules on our linguistics pathway in the second year, in order to pursue a BA in English Language and Linguistics.

-- A vibrant staff and student community – Our department is very friendly and cohesive, with plenty of extra-curricular opportunities, from working alongside members of staff on their research projects on our Undergraduate Research Scholarships to regular social events such as end-of-term parties, summer balls and visiting writer talks.
-Recent guests have included short story writer and novelist Bernard MacLaverty, playwright Simon Stephens and poet laureate Carol Ann Duffy.
+- A vibrant staff and student community - our department is very friendly and cohesive with plenty of extra-curricular opportunities, from working alongside members of staff on their research projects on our Undergraduate Research Scholarships to regular social events such as end-of-term parties, summer balls and visiting writer talks.

 Detailed descriptions of BA English Language first year modules